-Big Love Café – The pancakes are out-of-this-world good along with the French toast.
+Big Love Café – The pancakes are out-of-this-world good, along with the French toast.
 There are no reservations.
-Arrive early or you might be out of luck.
-I lived upstairs so it was easy to put my name in.
-There are tons of places to explore in the neighborhood on a Sunday if there is a wait they will take your number.
+Arrive early, or you might be out of luck.
+I lived upstairs, so it was easy to put my name in.
+There are many places to explore in the neighborhood on a Sunday.
+If there is a wait, they will take your number.

 Holy Belly – Get the Bourbon pancakes.
 They are worth it!

-Coffee has evolved so much over the last 10 years in Paris.
-There is traditional coffee that you will find at a café or bistro and craft coffee.
+Coffee has evolved so much over the last ten years in Paris.
+You will find traditional coffee at a café or restaurant and craft coffee.
 Craft coffee is popping up everywhere in Paris coffee shops.
-There are some roasters that are Paris-based and some that are from Australia.
-Both are fabulous, you will have to do your own research and explore what you like best.
+Some roasters are Paris-based, and some that are from Australia.
+Both are fabulous; you will have to do your research and explore what you like best.
 This blog post takes you through the different types of coffee and where to find some of my favorite spots in Paris.

 P.S. if you are looking for a café au lait or coffee with milk, you can order a café crème or latte.